-10.3.13 Where fluids circulate through the device under normal conditions of use, e.g., extra-corporeal devices, extraction via re-circulation may be used.
-When possible, one or more of the conditions shall be exaggerated, e.g., temperature, time, volume, flow rate.
+10.3.13 Where fluids circulate through the device under normal conditions of use, e.g. extra-corporeal devices, extraction via re-circulation may be used.
+When possible, one or more of the conditions shall be exaggerated, e.g. temperature, time, volume, flow rate.
 The rationale for the extraction chosen shall be reported.

-10.4 Extraction conditions for hazard identification and risk estimation in the exaggerated-use condition
+10.4 Extraction conditions for hazard identification and risk estimation in the exaggerateduse condition (points to consider in relation to Annex D)

-10.4.1 Hazards that arise from changes in the manufacturing process or insufficient control of the manufacturing process shall be considered in the design and preparation of samples for test and preparation of extracts of those devices, in accordance with ISO 14971.
-Particular attention shall be given to residues, e.g., trace elements and cleaning and disinfection agents, of those manufacturing processes.
+10.4.1 Hazards that arise from changes in the manufacturing process or insufficient control of the manufacturing process shall be considered in the design and preparation of samples for test and in the preparation of extracts of those devices, in accordance with ISO 14971.
+Particular attention shall be given to residues, e.g. trace elements and cleaning and disinfection agents, of those manufacturing processes.

-10.4.2 Where the toxic potential is shown to be within the requirement for a product tested by exaggerated extraction, there shall be no need to further challenge the device by simulated-use extraction.
+10.4.2 Where the toxic potential is shown to be within the requirement for a product tested by exaggerated and/or exhaustive extraction, there shall be no need to further challenge the device by simulated-use extraction.

-10.4.3 In the case of products that polymerize in situ, the samples to be tested shall represent the intended clinical conditions of use to provide information on the potential toxicity of the reacting components in the polymer during the curing process.
+10.4.3 In the case of products that polymerize in situ, the samples to be tested shall represent the intended clinical conditions of use in order to provide information on the potential toxicity of the reacting components in the polymer during the curing process.
 Test extracts prepared at different times, if appropriate, shall be based on the kinetics of polymerization after mixing the components, including an extract prepared at the expected cure time.
 Testing of the material after curing shall be justified.

-Where extracts are used in the test methods, for evaluation of materials that cure in situ, initiation of the extraction shall occur from the point in the cure at which the material is placed in situ.
+Where extracts are used in the test methods for evaluation of materials that cure in situ, initiation of the extraction shall occur from the point in the cure at which the material is placed in situ.

-For test methods that use these materials directly, e.g., direct contact or agar overlay cytotoxicity, implantation, some genotoxicity tests, and direct contact hemolysis, the material shall be used as in clinical use, with in situ cure in the test system.
+For test methods that use these materials directly, e.g. direct contact or agar overlay cytotoxicity, implantation, some genotoxicity tests, and direct contact haemolysis, the material shall be used as in clinical use, with in situ cure in the test system.